 If you love spending time outdoors but aren’t really the green-fingered type then a low maintenance garden is the way to go.
-Here we will share some of our favourite easy-to-grow plants so you can enjoy a beautiful garden all-year-round, without having to put time and work in.
+Here we will share some of our favorite easy-to-grow plants so you can enjoy a beautiful garden all-year-round, without having to put time and work in.
 In other words, we’ll make these plants work for you!

 Low maintenance garden plants